 The purpose of this Technical Capability Document (TCD) is to provide documented evidence that applicant and accepted ExTLs have the capability to assess and test equipment according to their proposed or accepted scope of standards.
 It may also be used as a tool to assess and document the capability of ExCBs.

 Completion of the TCD will be a collaborative process between the assessment team and the body being assessed.
 This will occur prior to and at the assessment visit.
 At the 2015 IECEx MC meeting it was agreed that the TCD will be completed fully at the initial application of an IEC ExTL/ExCB.
-At the 5 year reassessment, the secretariat will send the TCD that is on file to the ExTL/ExCB to update in time for the reassessment.
-For bodies that have not previously completed the TCD, they will be asked by the secretariat to complete it before the next full reassessment.
-More details are given later.

 Unless otherwise stated by the assessment team, it is also assumed that if an ExCB or ExTL meets the requirements of the respective sections of this TCD, the ExCB or ExTL is also capable of meeting the requirements of older editions of standards.

-This TCD is a replacement of the former Technical Guidance Documents (TGDs) which are now incorporated into this one document.

 The TCD does not cover all requirements of the IEC 60079 series of Standards, but focuses on the most important requirements of the standards in order to establish that the necessary personnel knowledge and expertise, procedures, and the equipment are available.
 It is expected that the ExCB or ExTL under assessment will have self-assessed to the complete relevant standards as the assessor may explore areas not covered by this TCD.

 Sections within the TCD contain duplication of information from previous sections.
 To simplify the use of the TCD, the user may put information in the first section/s and reference the section that has the full details.